-When Can a Landlord Increase Rent?
+When Can a Landlord Increase Rent in Massachusetts?

-A Massachusetts landlord may not increase rent during the term of a lease.
-He/she may increase rent at the end of the lease, or if renting to an “at-will” tenant, the landlord may increase rent at any time so long as the appropriate notice is provided.
+In all other cases, the landlord may increase rent at the end of the lease, or if they are renting to an “at-will” tenant and the landlord may increase rent at any time so long as the appropriate notice is provided.

-How Much Notice is Needed for Raising Rent?
+How Much Notice Is Needed for Raising Rent in Massachusetts?

-How Often Can Rent Be Increased?
+How Often Can Rent Be Increased in Massachusetts?

-Laws Regarding Late Fees
+Laws Regarding Late Fees in Massachusetts

 Massachusetts does not legislate the amount a landlord may impose for late payment of rent.
 However, the landlord must wait until the rent is 30 days past due before imposing a late fee.

-Laws Regarding Bounced Check fees
+Laws Regarding Bounced Check Fees in Massachusetts

-Cities in the State With Rent Control
+Massachusetts Cities With Rent Control

-- The rent control becomes entirely voluntary after six months with those choosing not to comply with the rent control being completely unaffected by any aspect of the rent control regulations or any subsequent rent control regulations
+- The rent control becomes entirely voluntary after six months with those choosing not to comply with the rent control being completely unaffected by any aspect of the rent control regulations or any subsequent rent control regulations.

-- The regulation does not include the regulation of occupancy, services, evictions, condominium conversion, or the removal of properties from such regulation or apply such regulation to units owned by landlords with less than 10 rental units or units that have fair market rent over $400
+- The regulation does not include the regulation of occupancy, services, evictions, condominium conversion, or the removal of properties from such regulation or apply such regulation to units owned by landlords with less than 10 rental units or units that have fair market rent over $400.